remotivelabs/remotivebroker-bootstrap/configuration_distributed/README.md

 ## Setup

 1. Make sure all nodes (machines) have license installed.
-2. For all nodes - go to the beamylabs-start folder and do:
+2. For all nodes - go to the `remotivelabs-bootstrap` folder and do:
 ```bash
 docker-compose down
 NODE_NAME=xxx.xxx.xxx.xxx docker-compose up -d
 ```
-> make sure to replace `xxx.xxx.xxx.xxx` with the proper ip of the machine.
+> Make sure to replace `xxx.xxx.xxx.xxx` with the proper ip of the machine, alternatively you can parametrise by doing:
+>```
+>NODE_NAME=$(scripts/resolve-ip.sh eth0) docker-compose up -d
+>```

 3. Upload a valid configuration (or modify the configuration in this folder) to all the relevant nodes.
+All nodes should use the same confiuration file.
 4. Using the web interface you should now se all namespaces listed on all machines.
 5. Done!